sebadima/woo-mailerlite/readme.txt

 == Changelog ==

+= 1.1.1 (27th December 2017) =
+* Fix: Using PHP lower than 5.6 lead into fatal errors

 = 1.1.0 (12th December 2017) =
 * New: Forward order data to MailerLite
 * New: Setup order tracking MailerLite custom fields